 Chad used some gorgeous local lettuce, while I opted for the summer harvest of Kirby cukes.

-All of our ingredients were stacked between slices of fresh baked bread from Yellow Dog Bread Shop in Raleigh.
+All of our ingredients were stacked between slices of fresh baked bread from Yellow Dog Bread CO in Raleigh.
 This is a beautiful little bakery for fresh baked breads, pastries and coffee too, located at 219 E. Franklin Street.

 Tips and Tricks Sandwiched in between all the local ingredients